MBE-CASSCF Approach for the Accurate Treatment of Large Active Spaces: Implementation

 \subsection{Orbital Optimization}

 For the orbital optimization algorithm, we have adopted a mixed Super-CI and quasi-Newton approach.
-Super-CI is based on the generalized Brillouin theorem and enforces this to hold.
-Optimal parameters are obtained by solving a generalized eigenvalue problem defined in the basis of the reference wave function and all possible internally-contracted singly excited states.
-Exact solutions to the Super-CI problem are bound to be expensive, given how the evaluation of matrix elements in the Hamiltonian between singly excited states requires three-body RDMs, and we have thus opted for a popular approximation that makes use of an effective one-electron Hamiltonian instead.\cite{roos1980_sci,malmqvist1990} Furthermore, to facilitate accelerated convergence, we have implemented a modified version of the direct inversion in the iterative subspace (DIIS) algorithm, as proposed by Kollmar and co-workers.\cite{kollmar2019_ptsci}\\
+Super-CI is based on the generalized Brillouin theorem.\cite{Levy1968} Optimal parameters are obtained by solving a generalized eigenvalue problem defined in the basis of the reference wave function and all possible internally-contracted singly excited states.
+Exact solutions to the Super-CI problem are bound to be expensive, given how the evaluation of matrix elements in the Hamiltonian between singly excited states requires three-body RDMs over the active orbitals, and we have thus opted for a popular approximation that makes use of an effective one-electron Hamiltonian instead.\cite{roos1980_sci,malmqvist1990} Furthermore, to facilitate accelerated convergence, we have implemented a modified version of the direct inversion in the iterative subspace (DIIS) algorithm, as proposed by Kollmar and co-workers.\cite{kollmar2019_ptsci}\\

 The Super-CI approach explicitly requires one-body RDMs.
-As touched upon in Sect. \ref{mbe_fci_casscf}, MBEs of RDMs may converge slowly, and early numerical experiments of ours showed how this can lead to stagnation of the Super-CI solver when approaching convergence.
-As an alternative, we have also implemented a quasi-Newton optimizer based on the limited-memory Broyden–Fletcher–Goldfarb–Shanno (L-BFGS) update.\cite{nocedal2006,fischer1992_qn} As suggested in Ref. \citenum{chaban1997_qn}, we use an approximate Hessian diagonal as preconditioner in order to avoid the computation of integrals that reference two non-active indices.
-When considering active-active rotations, the exact Hessian diagonal of the active-active block is used; we note how our expression differs from the one presented in Ref. \citenum{levine2020casscf}, and the corresponding derivation is provided in the SI.\\
+As touched upon in Sect. \ref{mbe_fci_casscf}, MBEs of RDMs may converge slowly, and early numerical experiments of our implementation showed how this can lead to stagnation of the Super-CI solver when approaching convergence.
+As an alternative, we have also implemented a quasi-Newton optimizer based on the limited-memory Broyden–Fletcher–Goldfarb–Shanno (L-BFGS) update.\cite{nocedal2006,fischer1992_qn} As suggested in Ref. \citenum{chaban1997_qn}, we use an approximate Hessian diagonal as preconditioner in order to avoid the computation of integrals that reference two nonactive indices.
+When considering active-active rotations, the exact Hessian diagonal of the active-active block is used; we note that our expression differs from the one presented in Ref. \citenum{levine2020casscf} but is equivalent to the one given in Ref. \citenum{Guo2021}, and the corresponding derivation is provided in the SI.\\